 The specific reference data for the selection from the Collected Works that you are citing can be found in the front pages of the volume in which it is included, as noted in the example below.
 The volumes can be accessed at Pacifica's library and may be available at other university or local libraries.
-For access to EBSCO's digital edition of Jung's Collected Works, utilize the Graduate Research Library's online databases at http://www.pacifica.edu/counseling-students-thesis-resources or the Desire2Learn website at elearning.my.pacifica.edu.
-Click on EBSCO Databases.
+For access to EBSCO's digital edition of Jung's Collected Works, utilize the Graduate Research Library's online databases at https://library.pacifica.edu/cw/toc.html or the Desire2Learn website at elearning.my.pacifica.edu.
 Current students may obtain the password from the Research Library staff.
-(See pp. 21-22 for instructions on referencing this digital edition.)
+(See page 23 for instructions on referencing this digital edition.)
 The contents of some volumes can be viewed on Google Books or Amazon Books.

 Jung, C. G. (1969).
 On the nature of the psyche (R. F. C. Hull, Trans.).
-In H. Read et al. (Eds.), The collected works of C. G. Jung (Vol. 8, 2nd ed., pp. 159-234).
-Princeton, NJ: Princeton University Press.
+H. Read et al. (Eds.), Collected works of C. G. Jung: Vol. 8.
+Structure and dynamics of the psyche (2nd ed., pp. 159-234).
+Princeton University Press.
 (Original work published 1954)